corybuecker/corybuecker.com/content/004-automating-cloud-run-deploy-from-github-actions-part-one.md

 Google recommends using the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when [assigning a service account to run a particular Cloud Run service](https://cloud.google.com/run/docs/securing/service-identity).

 In order to make things a _bit_ more convenient I am sharing a single service account for both the Container Registry and Cloud Run services.
-If you prefer, an alternative is to use two service accounts and two jobs in Github Actions to separate the permissions.
-My rationale is that a data breach in Github would likely expose both service account keys anyway.
+If you prefer, an alternative is to use two service accounts and two jobs in GitHub Actions to separate the permissions.
+My rationale is that a data breach in GitHub would likely expose both service account keys anyway.

 Create the dedicated service account.

     gcloud iam service-accounts create github-actions \
-        --display-name="Github Actions"
+        --display-name="GitHub Actions"

 Create and download a service account key file.